 History San José’s collection grows through donations from the public.
 These donations are used for research, educational programs, and exhibits.
 Please note we do not have an acquisitions budget and cannot pay you for your donation, not can we cannot guarantee that your donation will be exhibited.
+Artifacts and fine art are stored in our Collection Center, photographed and made available through our online catalog.
+Archival and photographic materials are cataloged, scanned as appropriate, and made available to researchers through several avenues: our online catalog, Calisphere, the Online Archive of California, and through in-person appointment.

 We encourage a financial donation of $25 to accompany your physical donation.
 This contributes to the cost of staff time to clean, catalog, and photograph/digitize your donation, as well as purchase of the acid-free containers in which your materials will be stored for long-term preservation.